-This is an area where MEI excels, where over 27 years of know-how and experience developing original antennas make a significant difference.
+The design of Embedded Antennas is an area where MEI excels, where over 30 years of know-how and experience developing original embedded antenna structures make a significant difference.
 This difference translates into a creative solution for your product, as opposed to an ordinary, run of the mill one.
 MEI can create, supply and support a suitable antenna to meet client requirements in almost any housing, regardless of whether the antenna is permitted to protrude outside the housing or not.

-Embedded radiators are designed, developed, prototyped, verified and manufactured in-house within the spectrum of 100 kHz to 26 GHz.
-A very broad range of antenna structures are created, including patch, inverted F, slot, notch, horn, dipole, monopole, loop, conformal/printed, wrap-around/band-aid, spiral, conical, miniature, naturally & forced resonant, loaded or unloaded, etc., together with their hybrid combinations.
+Internal or Embedded antennas are designed, developed, prototyped, verified and manufactured in-house within the spectrum of 50 kHz to 40 GHz.
+A very broad range of radiating structures are created, including patch, inverted F, slot, notch, horn, dipole, monopole, loop, conformal/printed, wrap-around/band-aid, spiral, conical, miniature, naturally & forced resonant, loaded or unloaded, etc., together with their hybrid combinations.
 Spatially and polarization diverse radiating systems are equally supported.

 MEI regularly develops antennas to match OEM product geometries and desired electromagnetic performance (polarization, gain, pattern, efficiency, etc.) If you have such a challenge, you are invited to give Dr. Myers a call at (add phone number).
 You will most likely be impressed with how quickly a conceptual solution will come to life, before you hang up the telephone.